MetaMask/faq/README.md

 # MetaMask Compatibility Guide

-While MetaMask exposes the standard web3 API, there are few things to keep in mind:
+While MetaMask exposes the standard web3 API, there are few things to keep in mind.
+Below are hard requirements for MetaMask support as well as some best practices to keep in mind.

 ## Requirements